-In accordance with the Fund's Constitution, the Fund distributes its distributable (taxable) income, and any other amounts determined by the Responsible Entity, to unitholders by cash or reinvestment.
-The distributions are recognised in the Statement of Profit or Loss and Other Comprehensive Income under finance costs attributable to unitholders.
+In accordance with the Fund's Constitution, the Fund attributes its taxable income, and any other amounts determined by the Responsible Entity, to unitholders by cash or reinvestment.
+Distributions are recognised in the Statement of Changes in Equity as distributions paid and payable.